SolveH/deep-learning-intro-in-VR/README.md

 Frank Lindseth was the project's supervisor.
 Every free resource used for the project is credited within the game menu.

 # License
-This project is licensed under the MIT license.
+The project is licensed under the MIT license.
 More details in [LICENSE](https://github.com/SolveH/master-thesis-unity/blob/master/LICENSE.md "LICENSE").

 Copyright © 2020 Sølve Robert Bø Hunvik